aleshaleksey/fansys23/08-spell-list.md

 **Description**: A friendly wind blows around the target, giving it light cover against ranged weapons and +10 to movement speed.

-**Upcast**: Increase the duration by an hour or add an additional target for each extra MP.
+**Upcast**: Increase the duration by an hour or add an additional target for each extra MP die above 1.

 **Global**: The duration increases to a day.
 The wind affects up to 4 creatures within 20ft of the caster.
 For every 4MP extra the duration increases by a day, or the number of targets increases by 4.